 I came back on Monday inspired to move on from my confidence building rides and find something to work on that would go towards my goal of going to our first schooling show before the end of the year.
 The caption on the pic I posted to my Instagram sums up all the stuff we worked on:

 It's fun having a green horse!
 It's an experience that reminds you to be grateful for all the things you usually take for granted.
 Raglan's last owner and my trainer are more advanced riders than me (not being down on myself, just a fact) so they can work on his canter and his leg yield, but when you're an amateur sometimes the best thing you can do is to go back to basics.
 Does he stop when I say whoa?
 Does he go forward when I say walk?
 Does he trot when I click my tongue?
 Can he steer?
 Does he do all of these things safely, promptly, and with good will?
 Does he respond without me having to pull or kick him?
 Can he walk on the buckle for a lap and then come back to work?
 Does he listen when I lunge him?
 Does he bridle quietly?
 So many things to work on and make better before we get picky about head set and collection and things like that, let alone start to jump. 😊

 All in all, it was a very good first week!
 It might seem silly since I’ve only had him for week, but I feel like we’re already making progress and headed in the right direction.
-All the things I’ve learned about riding a semi-green horse from Ezhno have made me very well prepared to take on this challenge, which is exciting because I expected to feel a little more uneasy about this whole journey.
+All the things I’ve learned about riding a semi-green horse from Ezhno have made me surprisingly prepared to take on this challenge.
 I’m confident that Rags and I are going to be good partners, and with the help of TrainerA/TrainerM I know we’ll have very strong foundations before we start jumping.